andrewbaisden/blog-posts/notes/What I realised after learning Python, TypeScript and Kotlin.md

-# What I realised after learning Python, TypeScript and Kotlin

 Remember all those people who kept saying that once you learn one programming/scripting language then it's not too difficult to learn another one?
 Well, they were telling the truth.
 I have known Javascript for years and I decided that I should expand my skillset even more because knowing more languages and being a polyglot just makes you better equipped to work in different roles.
 I would not say that I have mastered any of them yet as its only been a month or so but I have noticed that the languages share many similarities.
 Here are some examples below in each programming/scripting language.

 ## Programming Syntax